 DRAMA & CREATIVE ARTS PROGRAM

-for children ages 5+ in Toronto
+for children ages 6+ in Toronto

-✔ Available to private schools and childcare centres
+✔ For private schools & childcare centres

-✔ 2-hour sessions led by an experienced instructor
+✔ 2-hour sessions with an experienced teacher

 Let’s talk about bringing Found Stage to your community!